lrferreiro/flutter_flavor/README.md

 [![Star on GitHub](https://img.shields.io/github/stars/lrferreiro/flutter_flavor.svg?style=flat&logo=github&colorB=deeppink&label=stars)](https://github.com/lrferreiro/flutter_flavor)
 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

-flutter_favor allows you a quick configuration and definition of dynamic variables for each flavor of your project. flutter_favor has 3 basic flavors defined: PROD, DEV and TEST.
-You can also change the name of the flavor, the color and its location in your configuration.
+flutter_favor allows you to quickly configure and define dynamic variables for each flavor in your project.
+The flavors, as well as their names; they are dynamically defined by the developer or development team.
+In the configuration of a flavor you can set the name of each flavor, as well as the color of its banner, its location, as well as its visibility to show or hide the banner.

 ## Screenshot